 This is the long and not so scenic route to healing.
 Some illnesses have been with an individual for several months/years and as such they take time to heal.
 There is no suppressing of symptoms or any quick fixes here, but the end result is complete healing of the body, mind and soul.

 For me the road to recovery has been a really really long one.
 Initially I began working on my emotional healing.
 Making small changes in the lifestyle factors and working with my temperament and current health made a huge difference to my overall mental health.

 The biggest change to my health so far has been that my brain fog has finally lifted and for the most part, my anxiety is a distant memory.
 I no longer feel so exhausted that I can’t function.
 There has been a huge improvement in my productivity, and happiness and that last one is the one that is worth all the diet changing, early morning walks, sleeping early etc etc. I have a really long road ahead but I feel so much better then I did 2 years ago.
 These are the changes I made:

 Starting my day with reading and listening to positive/uplifting books/podcasts

 Following Positivity pages on Social Media and deleting any negative influences

 Intermittent Fasting and Eating within a window of time per day.

-More recently I have began to focus on food and eating right for my temperament.
 This time last year, my joints were in agony.
 So far this year, I have experienced no joint pain and I hope it continues that way.